 St. Joseph’s Hall hosts a soup kitchen from 12-1 pm every Friday.
 The hall is adjacent to Assumption Church on Glacier Street.

 BCSPCA Community Council, Powell River and District, meets from 7-8:30 pm on the second Wednesday of each month (excluding July, August and December) at the Church of Jesus Christ of Latter Day Saints, 6952 Courtenay Street, to support efforts of the local shelter.

-StrongStart early learning programs are available for children birth to pre-kindergarten at Kelly Creek Community, James Thomson, Henderson and Westview elementary schools, and the ORCA Bus.
+StrongStart early learning programs are available for children birth to pre-kindergarten at Kelly Creek Community, James Thomson and Henderson elementary schools.
 These are free drop-in sessions with snacks provided.
-Birth certificates are required for registration.
-For information, call Rita at 604.485.6271, ext 2244.
+Each child’s birth certificate is required to register.
+For more information call Rita John at 604.485.6271, ext 2244.